Skip navigation

 Carnitine palmitoyltransferase II deficiency

-Without enough functioning carnitine palmitoyltransferase 2, long-chain fatty acids are not properly processed after they enter mitochondria and cannot be metabolized to produce energy.
-Reduced energy production can lead to some of the features of CPT II deficiency, such as muscle pain and weakness, low blood glucose (hypoglycemia), and low levels of the products of fat breakdown (hypoketosis).
-Fatty acids and long-chain acylcarnitines (fatty acids still attached to carnitine) may also build up in cells and damage the liver, heart, and muscles.
-This abnormal buildup causes the other signs and symptoms of the disorder.
+Without enough functioning carnitine palmitoyltransferase 2, long-chain fatty acids are not properly processed after they enter mitochondria.
+As a result, these fats cannot be broken down to produce energy.
+This can lead to some of the features of CPT II deficiency, such as muscle pain, muscle weakness, and low levels of glucose in the blood (hypoglycemia).
+Normally, the breakdown of fats also produces molecules called ketones, which can be used for energy.
+If the process of breaking down fats is interrupted due to low levels of carnitine palmitoyltransferase 2, it can also cause low levels of ketones (hypoketosis).
+Fatty acids that are still attached to carnitine (known as long-chain acylcarnitines) may build up in cells and damage the liver, heart, and muscles.
+This abnormal buildup causes the other signs and symptoms of CPT II deficiency.

 Additional Information & Resources